The ins and outs of credit

-Did you know that 71% of teens are worried about their credit scores?
-Whether you’re just starting out on your financial journey or have already mastered the basics, understanding what a credit score is and how to build it is incredibly important.
+Whether you’re just starting out on your financial journey or have already mastered the basics, understanding what credit is and how to build it is incredibly important.

 What is a credit score?

-A credit score is a three-digit number ranging from 300–850 which represents how likely you are to pay your bills on time.
-Think of it like a GPA, but instead of measuring how well you do in school, it reflects how well you manage your money.
-Lenders (like banks and credit card companies) use this score to determine if they want to give you money; and like your GPA, the higher your score, the more opportunities you’ll have.
+A credit score is a three-digit number ranging from 300–850 that represents how likely you are to repay your debts on time.
+Think of it like your school GPA, but instead of measuring how well you do in your classes, it reflects how well you manage your money.
+Lenders (like banks and credit card companies) use this score to determine if they want to give you money.
+Like your GPA, the higher your score, the more opportunities you’ll have.

 Types of credit scores & ranges

-Now let’s discuss the different types of credit scores and ranges.
-Much like with schools — which follow the same general grading principles but vary slightly based on their individual rubrics — credit scores often differ by credit bureau.
+Now, let’s discuss the different types of credit scores and ranges.
+Much like with schools — which follow the same general grading principles, but vary slightly based on their individual rubrics — credit scores can differ by credit bureau.

 The U.S. has three main credit bureaus: Equifax, Experian and TransUnion.
 The job of these for-profit agencies is to analyze credit information and pass their findings along to lending institutions and credit issuers to help them make informed loan decisions.
 The output of their analysis is your credit score.

-FICO is one type of credit score and it’s pretty widely used by lenders.
-Below is a breakdown of these scores by range – reflecting how good or bad you are at managing your money:
+FICO is one type of credit score that is pretty widely used by lenders.
+Below is a breakdown of FICO scores by range – reflecting how good or bad you are at managing your money:

-These ranges are important because, with a bad credit score, it’s much harder to get approved for a credit card or loan.
+These ranges are important because the better your score is, the easier it generally is to get approved for a credit card or loan with good rates.
 Like your GPA, which is a key factor in determining what colleges you can get into, your credit score can hold you back when it comes to getting the best rates for borrowing money.
-However, unlike your high school GPA, there are always ways to improve your credit score.
+However, unlike your high school GPA once you've graduated, there are always ways to improve your credit score.

 How do credit scores work?

-Payment history (35%): This shows how good you are at paying back bills.
-Late payments will lower your score while on-time payments can boost your score or just keep it steady.
+1. Payment history (35%): This shows how reliably you pay back bills.
+Late payments will lower your score while on-time payments can boost your score or keep it steady.

-Historically, there have been very few ways to build credit as a teen since you can’t legally apply for a loan or credit card in your name until you turn 18.
-Step is changing that.
+Historically, there have been very few ways to build credit history as a teen since you can’t legally apply for a loan or credit card in your name until you turn 18.
+Step changes that.

-Here’s how it works: Unlike other teen banking products, Step allows you to start building credit earlier while removing the risks associated with more traditional cards such as late fees and interest charges.
+Unlike other banking products, Step allows you to start building a positive credit history before you turn 18 while removing the risks associated with more traditional cards such as late fees, incurring debt, and interest charges.¹